AlexDCode/AutomatedRadioEvaluationSuite/docs/readthedocs/source/faq.md

 * The required **matlab2tikz** package is already bundled inside the ARES src folder.
 * No external installation is required.

-To ensure your environment is correctly configured, visit the Getting Started Guide for setup steps and required MATLAB toolboxes.
+To ensure your environment is correctly configured, visit the [Getting Started](https://aresapp.readthedocs.io/latest/getting_started.html) page for setup steps and required MATLAB toolboxes.

 ## How do I find my instrument’s VISA address?